-- 1. In Cloudera Manager navigate to Kudu Configuration . - 2.
+- 1. In Cloudera Manager navigate to Kudu Configuration. - 2.
 Search for data at rest. - 3.
 Find the Encrypt data at rest property and select it to enabe data at rest encryption. - 4.
 Find the Data at rest encryption cipher property and select the cipher for the encryption.
 Its defaault value is AES-128-CTR. - 5.
 Find the Data at rest encryption key name property and set its value to the name of the data at rest encryption key.
 Its default value is kudu_encryption_key. - 6.
-Create a key in Ranger KMS with the same name as the value of the Data at rest encryption key name property. - 7.
+Create a key in Ranger KMS with the same name as the value of the Data at rest encryption key name property.
+For more information, see List and create keys. - 7.
 Ensure that the TLS certificate used by Ranger KMS is trusted on the OS-level by all Kudu hosts.
-This is required even if you use AutoTLS.

-For more information, consult your OS documentation.

-8. Start the Kudu cluster.
+This is required even if you use AutoTLS. - For more information, consult your OS documentation. - 8.
+Start the Kudu cluster.